matthewhague/sat-css-tool/README.md

 with an ordering (representing the order selectors must appear in the CSS file to maintain the overriding semantics).

+## Research

+This repository is an example implementation of a rule-merging algorithm, which is further explained in [CSS Minification via Constraint Solving][toplas]

 ## Requirements:

 Python 3.7 or compatible.